Primary Care Opportunities

 • The residents in these unique programs will integrate fully with their categorical colleagues and be equally adept at inpatient/acute patient care.

 • Like a college major, we realize that experience in medicine can shape future career goals.
-Both of the tracks allow for change in future career plans without “locking you in” to one choice.
+Both of the options allow for change in future career plans without “locking you in” to one choice.

-• The PCRE track is appropriate for residents interested in a future career practicing high quality primary care.
+• The PCRE track is appropriate for residents interested in a future career practicing high-quality primary care.

 Program Overview